Attention EMS Providers

 RAC Eligibility Requirements

 You must meet ALL RAC eligibility/participation requirements for the previous year, including meeting attendance, participation in performance improvement activities, as requested and utilization of the RAC’s regional trauma plan protocols.
 Link to Acknowledge Utilization of RAC Protocols form.
-The "Met RAC Eligibility Requirements" column will be updated for all providers by late November 2014.
+The "Met RAC Eligibility Requirements" column will be updated as reports are received from your local RAC office.
+We expect the "Met RAC Eligibility Requirements" column will be updated for all providers by late November 2014.

 Submission of all appropriate expenditure reports to the RAC for the fiscal year ending 8/31/14.This requirement applies if your organization received EMS Allotment/Allocation funds for FY 2013.
-We expect to update the “Expenditure Report” column by late November 2014.
+We expect the “Expenditure Report” column will be updated by all providers by late November 2014.
 You may contact your RAC with questions about your expenditure documentation requirements.

 In order to be considered for funding in any county outside your county of licensure, we must have a copy of your contract or Confirmation Form for emergency medical services you provide within that county(ies).
-Funding rules require contracts or letters of agreement must be dated and submitted to the department on or before August 31st.
+For FY 2015 consideration, funding rules require contracts or letters of agreement must be dated and submitted to the department on or before August 31, 2014.
 If you have questions regarding the contract and/or Confirmation Form, contact Linda Reyes at firstname.lastname@example.org or 512-834-6684.

 How Much Money is Distributed?